duthied/Free-Friendika/doc/Settings.md

 ## Additional Features

-There are several optional features in Friendica.
+There are several optional features in Friendica like the *dislike* button.
-Like the *dislike* button or the usage of a *richtext editor* for composing new postings.
 In this section of the admin panel you can select a default setting for your node and eventually fix it, so users cannot change the setting anymore.

 ## DB Updates